zhmcclient/zhmc-ansible-modules/docs_source/development.rst

 Repository
 ----------

-The repository for the zhmc-ansible-modules project is on GitHub:
+The repository for the ibm.zhmc Ansible Galaxy collection project is on GitHub:

 https://github.com/zhmcclient/zhmc-ansible-modules